-- optional: reserve some corn kernels and diced red pepper for garnish
+- Reserve some corn kernels and diced red pepper for garnish (optional)

 - Heat the olive oil in a large dutch oven over medium heat.
 Add the onion and a few pinches of salt.

-- Cook until soft, then add garlic, celery, potatoes.
+- Cook until soft, then add the garlic, celery, and potatoes.

-- Slice kernels off the corn, then use the back of your knife to scrape the juices off of the corn cob and add to the pot.
+- Slice the kernels off the corn, then use the back of your knife to scrape the juices off of the corn cob and add to the pot.
 Add the red pepper, celery salt, paprika, a pinch of salt, black pepper, and stir.
-Cook until the potatoes are slightly softened, about 5 minutes, then add sherry vinegar, vegetable broth and coconut milk.
+Cook until the potatoes are slightly softened, about 5 minutes, then add the sherry vinegar, vegetable broth, and coconut milk.